 I'm sure you thought about things like, what if I went back 10, 20, 25 years ago and could see the potential of the Internet, Microsoft, Apple, Amazon, Facebook, Bit Coin, etc. Let me let you in a something, we are about to see another one.

 The Internet of Things (IoT) is about to explode.
 Actually, it already has.
 We are seeing massive investments in AI, electric cars, 3D printing, and many other emerging technologies.
-But IoT is outpacing them all in regards to investment.
+But IoT is outpacing them all in regard to investment.
 I think this is a sign that tells us that it will be a "next big thing".
 Knowing what we know, sitting where we sit, what can be do today to take advantage of knowing this is about to explode?
 How can we build products, business, services, etc. to be in a forefront position in the next 5 to 10 years?

 The IoT revolution is coming.
 In the next 5, 10, 20, 25 years, everything you use, touch, buy, rent, etc. is going to be wired.
 Microcontrollers, FPGAs, and mini-computers will drive this technology.
 Learning embedded development and microcontrollers now will give you the opportunity to invest in this technology.
 Now is the time to start investing in your skills and knowledge to find and take advantage of this world-changing innovations.
 All of our lives are about to change with IoT.
 Your first step is educating yourself and understanding what this movement is all about.